Qingtao-Cao/obix/README.md

 Other Linux distributions for embedded devices were not tested but may possibly be used if all project dependencies are satisfied.

 The project has the following libraries or packages dependencies:
- - libcsv (for BMS adaptor)
+ - libcsv (for BMS adaptor only)
- - libmodbus-devel (for MGATE adaptor)
+ - libmodbus-devel (for MGATE adaptor only)
- - libcurl
+ - libcurl (for adaptors and other client side applications only)
  - fcgi-devel
  - libxml2-devel
  - glibc-devel